-While a leadership role for Canada allows it to engage in water security issues around the world, it would also facilitate the implementation of the water-related SDGs within Canada and particularly focus on drinking water challenges for Canadian indigenous communities.
+While a leadership role for Canada allows it to engage in water security issues around the world, it will also facilitate the implementation of the water-related SDGs within Canada and particularly focus on drinking water challenges for Canadian indigenous communities.

 The International Water Decade Alliance will undertake the following core functions:

 - Serve as a platform for global dialogue on water challenges that facilitates exchange of ideas, experiences, and innovative concepts.
 It would generate new knowledge and synthesize existing scientific research to provide evidence-based guidance to the UN Member States.

-• Support the UN Member States through development of capacity of individuals and institutions to understand and respond to their respective water challenges.
+- Support the UN Member States through development of capacity of individuals and institutions to understand and respond to their respective water challenges.

 - Create networks of individuals and organizations that are committed to achieving universal water security, including development of communities of practice.

 - Engage and inspire the general public through awareness raising about global, regional, national, and local water challenges, and providing tools and means for responding to water challenges.